 (1) We have agreed to reimburse the underwriters for certain expenses in connection with this offering.
+In addition, upon completion of this offering, we will pay a fee for certain financial consulting services to a broker-dealer not part of the underwriting syndicate.
 See "Underwriting."

-The underwriters may also purchase up to an additional shares from us and up to an additional shares from the selling stockholder, at the public offering price, less the underwriting discount, within 30 days from the date of this prospectus.
+The underwriters may also purchase up to an additional 5,769,230 shares from the selling stockholder, at the public offering price, less the underwriting discount, within 30 days from the date of this prospectus.
 We will not receive any of the proceeds from the sale of shares by the selling stockholder in this offering, including from any exercise by the underwriters of their option to purchase additional shares.